thepradman/miniReactionTime/README.md

 # miniReactionTime
-Just a little website that records your reaction tie.
+Just a little website that records your reaction time.